 We can facilitate Discoveries, where the audience feel like they have found their own solutions to a problem.

 These Discoveries (ah-ha moments) are an influencers' best moments because we are more likely to “own” ideas we’ve generated.

 "Computers are useless.
 They can only give you answers."
 Picasso

-In a following blog, we'll discuss how to cultivate a culture of curiosity (at home, school or at work) where everyone engages, where questions are seen as more valuable than answers and where learning is both the goal and the journey.
+Perhaps you’ve wondered about those bored, disengaged students/employees (partners) as you tell (teach, instruct or explain) them what to do.
+While your topic and presentation style will help with engagement it might be worth asking yourself the following., How would you feel being forced to sit obediently and listen to answers to questions you hadn't asked?
+In a following blog, we'll discuss how to cultivate a culture of curiosity (at home, school, or work) where everyone engages.
+Where forming and asking questions is seen as more valuable than answers and where learning is both the goal and the journey.